 Be Aware of Red Flags

-The biggest red flag in marketing, especially in regards to the web, is guarantees right off the bat.
+The biggest red flag in marketing, especially in regards to the web, is guarantees of very specific results right off the bat.
 It is difficult to guarantee anything on the web, especially in regards to search engine placement and social engagement.
-Another red flag is businesses that haven’t been around for more than a few years, or continue to operate under different names every few years.
-This is a red flag in many industries, however in the world of marketing it usually means that the business has had issues in the past with either fulfillment or has gotten flagged for going against guidelines of Google, Facebook or other online entities.
+Another red flag is businesses that haven’t been around for more than a couple of years, or continue to operate under different names every few years.
+This is a red flag in many industries, however in the world of marketing it usually means that the business has had issues in the past with fulfillment or has gotten flagged for going against guidelines of Google, Facebook or other online entities.

 Written by Corey Smith